ang1337/random-ctf-writeups/RPISEC-lab7A/lab7A_my_writeup.md

     io.interactive()
 ```

-Now let's fire the actual RPISEC VM where the challenge and its' flag reside (change the exploit according to your host-guest VM network settings):
+Now let's exploit the actual RPISEC VM where the challenge and its' flag reside (change the exploit according to your host-guest VM network settings):

 ![image](https://user-images.githubusercontent.com/45107680/95243635-9a3fa900-0819-11eb-9caa-940454fcd316.png)